Esukhia/RDRPOSTagger/README.md

-## bordr ##
+## rdr-bo ##

 A pip installable version of RDRPOSTagger with Tibetan-specific changes.

  - See the original [RDRPOSTagger](https://github.com/datquocnguyen/RDRPOSTagger) for documentation.
- - Check the [modifications](https://github.com/Esukhia/bordr/blob/master/CHANGELOG.md) implemented in this repo.
+ - Check the [modifications](https://github.com/Esukhia/rdr-bo/blob/master/CHANGELOG.md) implemented in this repo.
  - See [rdr-data](https://github.com/Esukhia/rdr-data) for RDR models for Tibetan.
- - See [usage.py](https://github.com/Esukhia/bordr/blob/master/usage.py) for the programmatic interface available in bordr
+ - See [usage.py](https://github.com/Esukhia/rdr-bo/blob/master/usage.py) for the programmatic interface available in rdr-bo

 ### Maintenance